moritalous/aws_builder_cards_quiz_game/README.md

 # AWS BuilderCards Quiz Game

 ## Overview
-AWS BuilderCards Quiz Game is a voice-interactive quiz game that combines Amazon Nova Sonic and Nova Pro.
+AWS BuilderCards Quiz Game is a voice-interactive quiz game that combines Amazon Nova Sonic and Nova Lite.
 In this application, AI reads descriptions of AWS services, and players respond by showing the corresponding AWS BuilderCard to the camera.
 The system recognizes the card through the camera and determines whether the answer is correct, advancing the game accordingly.

 ## Key Features